Commitments, Contingencies, Guarantees and Indemnifications

 Amortization expense for assets recorded under financing leases is included in depreciation expense.
 Future minimum payments, by year and in the aggregate, required under our financing lease are as follows:

 We lease our headquarters office and laboratory space in South San Francisco, California under the terms of a lease that expires on July 31, 2022 and that provides an option to renew for an additional five years at then-current market rates.
 Consistent with the guidance in ASC 842, effective beginning April 1, 2019, we have recorded this lease in our Consolidated Balance Sheet as an operating lease.
-For the purpose of determining the right-of-use asset and associated lease liability, we determined that the renewal of this lease is reasonably probable.
+For the purpose of determining the right-of-use asset and associated lease liability, upon our adoption of ASC 842, we determined that the renewal of this lease was reasonably probable.
 The lease of our South San Francisco facilities does not include any restrictions or covenants requiring special treatment under ASC 842.

-The following table summarizes the presentation of the operating lease in our Condensed Consolidated Balance Sheet at March 31, 2020:
+The following table summarizes the presentation of the operating lease in our Condensed Consolidated Balance Sheet at March 31, 2021 and 2020:

 The following table summarizes the effect of operating lease costs in our consolidated statements of operations: